The Art of Connection: Rachael Pace’s Journey as the Creative Spirit of the North

 The Boundary Waters, where she now lives year-round, required a more deliberate connection.
 “It didn’t come as naturally,” she admits.
 “I had to seek out ways to connect.
 Drawing helped—capturing the details of plants and birds, noticing the subtleties of this place.”

 The Creative Spirit of the North Award, established by the Northern Lakes Arts Association, recognizes artists whose work embodies the vitality of Ely and the North Country.
-It’s more than a title; it’s an investment in creativity.
+It’s more than just a title; it’s an investment in creativity.
 Recipients receive a year-long studio space, opportunities to teach workshops, and a dedicated showcase at NLAA’s annual Members Gala.

-“Printmaking is full of surprises,” she says, describing the moment when a carved block meets ink and paper.
+Pace’s artistic process is marked by a delicate balance between control and surrender.
+Her mediums—linocut, watercolor, digital drawing—offer different entry points into that tension.
+"Printmaking is full of surprises,” she explains, describing the moment when a carved block meets ink and paper.
 “You never know exactly how it’ll turn out.
 It’s a practice in letting go, which has been important for me as a recovering perfectionist.”

 That community spirit is woven into her vision for the future.
 Alongside her personal projects, Pace is eager to explore themes of interdependence and sustainability, using recycled materials and collaborative processes.